Cuis-Smalltalk/Learning-Cuis/README.md

 Look at the repositories in GitHub with names starting 'Cuis-Smalltalk'.
 Many of these have a 'RoughGuide.md' file which points out code topics/techniques of interest.

-Many interesting Features are described in
+Many interesting Features are described in 'PackageRef.md' above:
 - https://github.com/Cuis-Smalltalk-Learning/Learning-Cuis/blob/master/PackageRef.md